The Blank Slate Internet

 derived from second school first principles.

-that all generation events are communicated to an internal data structure
+that all generation events are communicated to an internal data

-(based on a key-less hash (Paul Prueitt)) that then must communicate to a
+(based on a key-less hash (Paul Prueitt)) that then must communicate to

-service organization as a means to manage bi-lateral issues with respect to
+service organization as a means to manage bi-lateral issues with

 intellectual property.
 This